 - Can be one of the cheapest ways to get dark web monitoring

-The entry-level UltraSecure plan that costs $17.95 per month doesn’t provide credit monitoring.
+The entry-level UltraSecure plan costs $17.95 per month but doesn’t provide credit monitoring.

-For identity monitoring and credit monitoring, you will need to choose the UltraSecure+Credit.
-That plan costs $23.95 a month and lets you enjoy these services:
+For identity monitoring and credit monitoring, you need the UltraSecure+Credit.
+That plan costs $23.95 a month.

 - Credit report monitoring for all three credit bureaus